-Just a year later Topeka, Salina, and Western Railroad extended its tracks from Council Grove to a point just east of Delavan; however, the route was unused until the Missouri Pacific Railroad took over and completed the rail line on to Colorado.
+A year later, the Topeka, Salina, and Western Railroad extended its tracks from Council Grove to a point just east of Delavan; however, the route was unused until the Missouri Pacific Railroad took over and completed the rail line to Colorado.
 The town grew slowly, becoming a minor trading center and shipping point for the rich agricultural neighborhood by the turn of the century.

-The Great Depression; however, took its toll on the small community and the bank closed in the early 1930s.
-The town got a boost during World War II when the Herington Army Airfield was established in 1942 at nearby Herington, Kansas in adjacent Dickinson County, about seven miles west of Delavan.
-The Army airfield took some 14 months to build, putting a number of Delavan people to work.
-The base; however, closed just two years later in 1945.
-The Delavan High School closed in 1950 and students were bussed to Wilsey for classes.
+The Great Depression, however, took its toll on the small community, and the bank closed in the early 1930s.
+During World War II, the town got a boost when the Herington Army Airfield was established in 1942 at nearby Herington, Kansas, in adjacent Dickinson County, about seven miles west of Delavan.
+The Army airfield took some 14 months to build, putting several Delavan people to work.
+The base, however, closed just two years later, in 1945.
+The Delavan High School closed in 1950, and students were bussed to Wilsey for classes.

 Delavan’s post office closed in 1992.
 All that remains of Delavan today is the Grandview Township Community Center, which once served as the Delavan Grade School, and some old rusting grain silos.
 Delavan is located about 17 miles west of Council Grove, Kansas, on U.S. Highway 56.